This article explains common terminology used by Generation Esports as well as the wider gaming/esports community.

 Quests

-- Activities that can be completed within the Generation Esports platform to earn prizing.
+- Activities that can be completed within the Generation Esports platform to earn prizing and/or profile XP.
 Example: Win 5 matches.

 -